Hermes

 How it works

 1. prefetch(task) — called before each LLM invocation.
-Runs a BFS retrieval against the Engram project graph using the current task description as the query.
+Runs a BFS retrieval against the Waystone project graph using the current task description as the query.
 Returns the 10–25 most relevant facts as structured context, injected into the system prompt.
 Sub-second — does not block the LLM call.

 2. sync_turn(turn) — called after each conversation turn.
 Buffers the turn to disk (crash-safe), then dispatches fact extraction in a background thread.
 The LLM never waits on extraction.